 I sometimes joke that I’m a recovering journalist.
 I spent the last few years working at The New York Times and The Washington Post.
 But between (all of) you and me, I’m not sure how deeply I identified as a journalist — more a curious human with roving interests who lucked into some cool jobs in the field.

 Fortunately, I’ve had gigs that have given me tons of room to roam.
 At “The Ezra Klein Show,” some of my favorite episodes I produced were about the hidden costs of cheap meat, why government services often suck and what to do about it, the crisis facing men and boys, and radical experiments in communal living.
-At The Washington Post, I served on the paper’s editorial board where I produced a multimedia series on Reimagine Safety and inaugurated a longform opinion fellowship.
+At The Washington Post, I served on the paper’s editorial board where I produced a multimedia series on public safety and inaugurated a longform opinion fellowship.

 Feel free to say hello at emefa (dot) agawu (at) gmail (dot) com.
 I’m prioritizing offline life in a way that makes it hard to be as digitally connected as I might like to be, but I love to hear from new pals.
 So, try me!
 I’d be especially excited to hear:

-• If something on my bookshelf sparks anything for you;
+If something on my bookshelf sparks anything for you;

-• If you live in Baltimore and want to play jazz, collaborate on a one-off musical project, or co-design a salon-type evening;
+If you live in Baltimore and want to play jazz, collaborate on a one-off musical project, or co-design a salon-type evening;

 Thanks for stopping by,